programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 python geocoder-helpercolumn.py census_country.csv
 ```

-Turn your clean data into GeoJSON by saving it as census.geojson and test it out at [geojson.io](http://geojson.io).
+Turn your clean data into GeoJSON by saving it as `census.geojson` and test it out at [geojson.io](http://geojson.io).
 Remember, drag the new CSV you created (`census_country.csv` into the window to create that beautiful JSON).
 Do the results look better now?
 Good!

 ## Using Leaflet to Create a Web Map

-### I now have good GeoJSON data.
+### I now have clean GeoJSON data.
 Lets make a map!

 Setup a test web server to test out our maps.
 A web server is used to serve content from your directory to your browser.